m1kc/plasma-backup/README.md

 `WORK IN PROGRESS` `EXPERIMENTAL SOFTWARE` Dec 2017

-Plasma is a small and simple backup utility designed to be able to handle btrfs snapshots.
+Plasma is a small and simple backup utility designed to be able to do backups using btrfs snapshots.
 So, its primary (not the only one, fortunately) usecase is: take a btrfs filesystem, make a read-only snapshot, tar it up and upload on remote server via SSH.
-It also provides tools for backup rotation, that is, deleting old archives.
+Naturally, it also provides tools for backup rotation, that is, deleting old archives.

-Plasma used with `btrfs-snapshot` strategy is suitable for backing up working databases without stopping them.
-Not the best way (you probably should use pg_dump or something like this), but it's definitely possible.
-Such a backup would look like a sudden loss of electricity to your database and will probably just trigger its normal recovery procedures.
-MySQL and PostgreSQL seem to eat these backups quite successfully.
+## Why snapshots?

+Imagine backing up a really large frequently changed file&nbsp;&mdash; like, a database.
+If you just copy it to another machine, you will discover that the copy is a complete garbage&nbsp;&mdash; it looks like a database but your RDBMS says it's not valid.
+That happened because these files are not append-only: while you copy the file's tail, RDBMS changes its head, transaction becomes half-written-half-not, and the whole DB becomes unusable.

+Btrfs snapshots, on the other hand, mitigate this issue.
+Once you create a snapshot, all the files within it are frozen, and any consequent writes do not affect snapshot's state.
+In other words, to your RDBMS snapshotting looks like a sudden loss of electricity&nbsp;&mdash; and most of them are specifically designed to handle such cases.
+Specifically, MySQL and PostgreSQL seem to recover from these backups quite successfully.

+Please note that snapshotting a working database is not the only and definitely not the best way to do this.
+Consider using `pg_dump` or similar tools first.
+Use snapshots only if you're sure what are you doing.

 ## Installing (Arch Linux)